Dissociative identity disorder: Early references

-In the 19th century, "dédoublement", or "double consciousness", the historical precursor to DID, was frequently described as a state of sleepwalking, with scholars hypothesizing that the patients were switching between a normal consciousness and a "somnambulistic state".
+In the 19th century, dédoublement, or "double consciousness", the historical precursor to DID, was frequently described as a state of sleepwalking, with scholars hypothesizing that the patients were switching between a normal consciousness and a "somnambulistic state".

 An intense interest in spiritualism, parapsychology and hypnosis continued throughout the 19th and early 20th centuries, running in parallel with John Locke's views that there was an association of ideas requiring the coexistence of feelings with awareness of the feelings.
 Hypnosis, which was pioneered in the late 18th century by Franz Mesmer and Armand-Marie Jacques de Chastenet, Marques de Puységur, challenged Locke's association of ideas.
 Hypnotists reported what they thought were second personalities emerging during hypnosis and wondered how two minds could coexist.

-In the 19th century, there were a number of reported cases of multiple personalities which Rieber estimated would be close to 100.
+In the 19th century, there were several reported cases of multiple personalities, which Rieber estimated would be close to 100.
 Epilepsy was seen as a factor in some cases, and discussion of this connection continues into the present era.

-By the late 19th century, there was a general acceptance that emotionally traumatic experiences could cause long-term disorders which might display a variety of symptoms.
+By the late 19th century, there was a general acceptance that emotionally traumatic experiences could cause long-term disorders that might display a variety of symptoms.
 These conversion disorders were found to occur in even the most resilient individuals, but with profound effect in someone with emotional instability like Louis Vivet (1863–?), who had a traumatic experience as a 17-year-old when he encountered a viper.
 Vivet was the subject of countless medical papers and became the most studied case of dissociation in the 19th century.

 Between 1880 and 1920, various international medical conferences devoted time to sessions on dissociation.
 It was in this climate that Jean-Martin Charcot introduced his ideas of the impact of nervous shocks as a cause for a variety of neurological conditions.
 One of Charcot's students, Pierre Janet, took these ideas and went on to develop his own theories of dissociation.
 One of the first individuals diagnosed with multiple personalities to be scientifically studied was Clara Norton Fowler, under the pseudonym Christine Beauchamp; American neurologist Morton Prince studied Fowler between 1898 and 1904, describing her case study in his 1906 monograph, Dissociation of a Personality.